CleverCloud/cliparse-node/README.md

  - `required`: make option mandatory
  - `default`: value used if the option is not given any value.
 If set, overrides the `required` setting.
+ - `complete`: a function returning completion results for the option.
+Default
+   value: a function returning an empty result.

 ### `flag`